mongodb-industry-solutions/Risk-assessor/README.md

 > Also this demo uses Fireworks.ai's LLMs, and therefore will need an API key, which you can get by signing up for free with your Google account [here](https://fireworks.ai/login).

 > [!Note]
-> This branch does not include the avatar logic.
-If you are interested of seeing D-ID is a generative AI-powered interactions and content creation platform.
+> We have another version of this same demo that have an avatar to make it more interesting.
 Please go to our other [Github branch](https://github.com/mongodb-industry-solutions/Risk-assessor/tree/Avatar) which includes the avatar logic.

 ## Installation of the Demo